SFDO-Tooling/CumulusCI/docs/robot.rst

    Log:     robot/<ProjectName>/results/log.html
    Report:  robot/<ProjectName>/results/report.html

 Notice the three lines at the end that point to an XML file and two HTML files.
 These paths will be different on your machine, and reflect the path to your repository.
-All robot results go into a folder named ``results``.
-These files are overwritten each time you run your robot tests.
+All Robot results go into the ``robot/<ProjectName>/results`` folder.
+These files are overwritten each time you run your Robot tests.

 Robot places all of the test results in ``output.xml``, and then generates ``log.html`` and ``report.html``, which contain two different human-readable views of the results. ``log.html`` is more developer-friendly and contains debugging information. ``report.html`` is a high-level report of successes and failures.